Cluster Headache New Zealand

 I rolled the dice and decided to try the Vitamin D3 Anti Inflammatory Regimen

-If you’ve got this far, then I want you to know that there is hope.
-Vitamin D3 is incredibly safe and highly effective for cluster headache.
-I have since had messages from people all over the world whom have watched the podcast I made to share my experience.
-One sufferer from Belgium had been dealing with cluster for 25 years, his neurologist had said to him that he might as well try the regimen as he had no other tools left in the toolbox – 2 weeks later, he is sleeping the night through.
-His email to me started with the subject “Enchanted Craig”.
-He tracked down my email and reached out to share his experience.
-How amazing is that?
+If you’ve made it this far, I want you to know there is hope.
+Vitamin D3 is safe and remarkably effective for cluster headache.
+Since sharing my story, I’ve received messages from sufferers around the world.
+One man from Belgium who had lived with cluster headaches for 25 years told me his neurologist said he might as well try the regimen.
+Two weeks later, he was sleeping through the night.
+His email subject line was “Enchanted Craig.”

 Clinics offering Adjustments of the Neck